MrHaJu/Code-Institute-Projekt-1-CSS-HTML/readme.md

 * Home Page.
   * A picture of me.
   * A description of what I do.
+  * My journey from my first education to today

 * Projects Page
   * Carousel Section.
     The carousel shows my done projects.
+  * On mobile screens the carousel disappears and switches to cards

 * CV Page.
-  * a viewable CV in PDF format. on Tablet or mobile screens it turns into a download Button.
+  * a viewable CV in PDF format.
+If you hover over the PDF Image it flips around and shows the CV. on Tablet or mobile screens it turns into a download Button.